InspectorIncognito/gtfs-editor-backend/README.md

 ### 5.1.
 Windows

-1- Go to this link : https://mlocati.github.io/articles/gettext-iconv-windows.html
+1- Go to this link: https://mlocati.github.io/articles/gettext-iconv-windows.html

-2- Download 32 or 64 bit shared and static windows installation files.
+2- Download the appropriate version (32-bit or 64-bit) of gettext.
+We recommend the static windows installation file

-3- Install both of files.

-4- Restart your computer.
+3- Extract the downloaded ZIP file to a folder of your choice on your computer

+4- Add the bin folder to your system's PATH environment variable

+5- check if your terminal recognizes the new commands, open a terminal and run the command `msgfmt --version`.
+If the command fails, you may need to restart your terminal or the PyCharm instance to apply the changes

 ### 5.2.
 Linux & Unix-like